-Once a person passes from time into eternity, he or she forfeits any possibility for change.
-In Dante's famous novel, "Inferno," he inscribes the following words over the gates of hell, "Abandon all hope ye who enter here!"
-If you are filthy at the time, you'll be filthy forever.
-And if you're holy, you'll be holy forever.
+Realize, once a person passes from time into eternity he or she forfeits any possibility of change.
+In Dante's novel, "Inferno," he emblazons these words over the gates of hell, "Abandon all hope ye who enter here!"
+If you're filthy at that time, you'll be filthy forever.
+And if you're holy at that time, you'll be holy forever.

-In the boothill cemetery in Tombstone, AZ, a gravestone reads, "Here lies Lester Moore, four slugs from a .44, no Les, no More."
-And that will one day be said of you.

-What you were when you checked out on Earth you'll be for eternity, no less, no more.
+In the Tombstone, AZ cemetery there's a gravestone that reads, "Here lies Lester Moore, four slugs from a .44, no Les, no More."
+That'll one day be said of you.
+What you were when you checked out on Earth you'll be for all eternity, no less, no more.
 If you walked with Jesus in this life, you'll walk with Him forever.
-But if you lived your life on your own, you'll be alone forever!
+But if you lived apart from Him, you'll be forever without Him!

-In verse 12, Jesus speaks, "And behold, I am coming quickly, and My reward is with Me, to give to every one according to his work.
+In verse 12 Jesus speaks, "And behold, I am coming quickly, and My reward is with Me, to give to every one according to his work.
 I am the Alpha and the Omega, the Beginning and the End, the First and the Last."

-Over the millenniums, mankind has had considerable say in matters, but in the end, God gets the last word.
+Over the millenniums, mankind has had his say in matters, but in the end God will get the last word.

 "Blessed are those who do His commandments, that they may have the right to the tree of life, and may enter through the gates into the city.
 But outside are dogs..."
-Not Georgia "d-a-w-g-s" but "d-o-g-s."
-This was slang for an especially brutish, immoral person.
+Not Georgia "d-a-w-g-s" but "d-o-g-s" - which is slang for an especially brutish and immoral people.

-And there're other people outside the New Jerusalem, "sorcerers and sexually immoral and murderers and idolaters, and whoever loves and practices a lie."
+And there are other types of people outside the New Jerusalem, "sorcerers and sexually immoral and murderers and idolaters, and whoever loves and practices a lie."
 Heaven is a place for those who do life God's way.
 Those who don't, end up outside looking in.